Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 ---
 ## The Ascension of Araushnee

-And so it was that in the early days of the mortal world, the Elven Queen [[The Raven Queen||Araushnee]]'s son was one of the first to be taken by death.
+And so it was that in the early days of the mortal world, the Elven Queen Araushnee's son was one of the first to be taken by death.

 Araushnee at first was struck by grief, but eventually this grief turned to insanity and to anger.

 Araushnee, once a beacon of grace and wisdom, found herself consumed by an unquenchable fury.
 Her eyes, once filled with the light of compassion, now glowed with a malevolent fire.
 The Elven Queen could not reconcile with the cosmic injustice that had befallen her, and she sought to challenge the very gods who had ordained the mortal coil.

-Now in those days, magic was not well known by mortals, for the gift was newly given from [[Hekate]].
+Now in those days, magic was not well known by mortals, for the gift was newly given from Hekate.
 But Araushnee's people, the Elves, followed her in secret, studying great magics, for many of them too had been touched by death.
 United in their sorrow and driven by their queen's indomitable will, they delved into arcane texts and whispered incantations under the cover of night.

-After years of clandestine study and preparation, Araushnee and her most trusted mages gathered at an intersection of [[Ley Lines]], shrouded by the ancient trees of their homeland.
+After years of clandestine study and preparation, Araushnee and her most trusted mages gathered at an intersection of Ley Lines, shrouded by the ancient trees of their homeland.
 There, they began to chant, their voices rising and falling in a haunting melody that echoed through the forest.
 The air grew thick with magical energy, each word of their spell pulling at the very fabric of reality.
 And they manipulated the Ley Lines, siphoning small bits of the divine magic to fuel their spell.

-As they reached the crescendo of their [incantation](http://dnd5e.wikidot.com/spell:plane-shift), a rift in the veil between worlds appeared.
-It was a portal to [[Arvandor]], the realm of the gods, shimmering with celestial light.
+As they reached the crescendo of their incantation, a rift in the veil between worlds appeared.
+It was a portal to Arvandor, the realm of the gods, shimmering with celestial light.
 Araushnee stepped through, her figure bathed in the ethereal glow, her eyes set with a steely resolve.

 "I demand but one thing," she began.
-And then she spoke the forgotten name of the [[Mortis|god of death]].
+And then she spoke the forgotten name of the god of death.
 And her words echoed through the divine halls.
 "Let not the souls of the dead be locked away in isolation.
 Anchor them loosely, so they may not be lost to us forever."

 Her plea was heartfelt, her words imbued with the raw emotion of her loss.